muhsinetki/DisplayRgb-UsingDelegateDesignPattern/README.md

 # DisplayRgb-UsingDelegate-iOS

-The goal of this application is to get rgb values ​​from the user and create colors from that values ​​on the new page by using the delegate design pattern.
+The goal of this application is to get rgb values from the user and create colors from that values by using the delegate design pattern.